Skip to content

 8. Intranet.
 Its use is limited.
 Only big corporates use to keep connected with its various branches and departments.

 2. The worst problem is that of Hacking in which any person can steal your password and use your personal files and records and can benefit from them.
-During Kargil War, computer experts of Pakistan had hacked some 250 Indian sites.
+During Kargil War, computer experts of Pakistan hacked some 250 Indian sites.

 3. Cyber criminals spread viruses that damage the working of computers.